gvergnaud/ts-pattern/README.md

   .exhaustive();
 ```

 `.exhaustive()` execute the pattern matching expression, and **returns the result**.
-It also enables **exhaustive matching**, making sure we don't forget any possible case in our input data.
+It also enables **exhaustiveness checking**, making sure we don't forget any possible case in our input data.
 This extra type safety is very nice because forgetting a case is an easy mistake to make, especially in an evolving code-base.

 Note that exhaustive pattern matching is **optional**.
 It comes with the trade-off
 of having **longer compilation times**.